-Immunization - The District follows Wisconsin Statute 252.04 regarding immunizations which requires all students who do not submit waivers to present evidence that they have received at least the first dose of each vaccine required for their grade and are on schedule for their grade and are on schedule for their grade and are on schedule for the remainder of the immunization series.
-The school is required to notify government agencies of any minor student who fails to present written evidence within 60 school days.
+Immunization - The District follows Wisconsin Statute 252.04 regarding immunizations which requires all students who do not submit waivers to present evidence that they have received at least the first dose of each vaccine required for their grade and are on schedule for their grade and are on schedule for the remainder of the required immunization series.
+Exclusion from school for students who do not present with the required immunization series or a waiver may begin on the 31st day of school.
+The school is required to notify government agencies of any minor student who fails to present written evidence within 40 school days.
 Waivers are allowed for health, religious or personal conviction reasons.
-Measles, mumps, and rubella vaccines must have been received on or after the first birthday.
-If your child received the third dose of DTP/DT/Td and polio after the fourth birthday, further doses of these vaccines may be recommended, but are not required.

 Medication Policy/Procedure - Non-prescription medication will be administered by district personnel only upon receipt of written instruction and written consent by the parent/guardian.
-The "Parent/Guardian Non-Prescription (Over the Counter) Medication Request" form must be completed for non-prescription medication (a copy of this form can be obtained from the school office or on the Northland Pines School District website).
+The "Medication Administration Consent Form" form must be completed for non-prescription medication (a copy of this form can be obtained from the school office or on the Northland Pines School District website).
 All medication must be supplied by the parent/guardian in the original container, labeled with the student's name, and must be age appropriate per package label.

 Prescription medication will be administered by district personnel only upon receipt of written instructions and signature by the prescribing health care professional.
-The "Physician and Parent Request for School Administration of Prescription Medication" form must be completed for prescription medication (a copy of this form can be obtained from the school office or on the Northland Pines School District website).
+The "Medication Administration Consent Form" must be completed for prescription medication (a copy of this form can be obtained from the school office or on the Northland Pines School District website).
 All prescription medication must be supplied by the parent/guardian in an original container.
-The label must match the information provided by the prescribing health care professional (this includes the student's name, name of medication, number of doses in container, time and quantity to be given, prescribing health care provider's name and the name and telephone number of the pharmacy).
+The label must match the information provided by the prescribing health care professional

+(this includes the student's name, name of medication, number of doses in container, time and quantity to be given, prescribing health care provider's name and the name and telephone number of the pharmacy).